jeff-shuttNH/data-pipeline-exercise/readme.md

 ## Validation Checks

 Once all the data has been gathered into a single collection, we need to check each field’s “fill rate.”
 This means we are checking what percentage of the fields values are non-null.
-So if the file has 100 records and 90 of those have no value for `last_name`, then `last_name` has a 90% fill rate.
+So if the file has 100 records and 90 of those have a value for `last_name`, then `last_name` has a 90% fill rate.

 ## Result Format